Header

 Presidents Corner

-NOTES: Annual membership dues of $60 per year apply to each adult.
+NOTES: Annual membership dues of $60 per year (plus an initiation fee of $25 and a one time Field Fee of $75) apply to each adult.
 There is no membership fee for ages 9 to 16.
 Active and drilling military free membership and initiation.
 Furthermore, membership in AMA ($58 per year) is mandatory for all fliers (no exceptions!).
 Please note that AMA membership for minors (up to 19) is only one dollar per year.

 Mailing address: Eugene R/C Aeronauts • P.O.
 Box 26344, Eugene OR 97402